sjinks/wp-two-factor-auth/readme.txt

 == Frequently Asked Questions ==

 = Can I have real Two Factor Auth? =
-Yes, since version 3.0 you can activate real Two Factor Auth by activating third party apps option under "Users" -> "Two Factor Auth".
+Yes, since version 3.0 you can activate real Two Factor Auth by activating third party apps option under "Two Factor Auth" in admin menu.
 Don't forget to set up your app with the secret key.

 = Oops, I lost my phone.
 What to do? =
 Hopefully you saved the three Panic Codes when you activated third party apps.
 Use one of them.

-= If I can't reach my email account, can I bypass this plugin and log in anyway? = If you have access to the databse you can look for the code there.
-If you have panic codes, you can use them.
+= If I can't reach my email account, can I bypass this plugin and log in anyway? = If you have Panic Codes, you can use them.
 Otherwise, no.

 == Screenshots ==